 Notes: Can be formulated for instant, slow release or a combination of energy needs.
 Recovery versions often contain protein for repair.

-These are formulated to be used at different times.
-So to maximize the nutritional benefits to your running, it is important to use the right type of drink at the correct time or else the benefits are lost, for example:
+Sports drinks are formulated to be used at different times.
+So to maximise the nutritional benefits to your running, it is important to use the right type of drink at the correct time or else the benefits are lost, for example:

 - Fast-release energy drinks.
 These are either mainly or completely syrup or glucose-based, which is absorbed into the bloodstream (and hence by the working muscles) extremely rapidly.
 Ideal to use when exercising to maintain energy levels because of the almost instant effect they have.
-Easy to consume at half-time, on a bike or whilst running.
+Easy to consume part way through a session, on a bike or whilst running.

 - Combination release energy drinks.
 Containing a mixture of both slow and fast-release energy (typically glucose and maltodextrin), they are useful at any time (pre, post or during a run) because they can provide an instant energy hit and follow-on fuel for longer term sustained energy.

 - Recovery drinks.
 Similar to combination release drinks, but also contain protein to aid the cell rebuilding processes that are needed after exercise.
 These drinks can sometimes be mixed with milk to further enhance protein quantities and improve running.